-- You create a Visual C++ project in Microsoft Visual Studio 2010.
+- You create a Visual C++ project in Microsoft Visual Studio 2008 Service Pack 1 (SP1).

-- A file in the project initializes narrow string literals.
+- A file in the project has narrow string literals.
 These string literals contain Asian characters and are not prefixed with the letter "L."

-- When the file contains a byte-order mark (BOM), the compile operation succeeds.
-However, the string literals are still displayed incorrectly in the generated application.
-Additionally, you may receive the following warning message when you compile the project:Warning C4566: Character represented by universal-character-name 'xx’ cannot be represented in the current code page.
+- The compile operation succeeds.
+However, the string literals are displayed incorrectly in the generated application.
+Additionally, you may also receive the following warning messages when you compile the project:warning C4566: character represented by universal-character-name 'xx’ cannot be represented in the current code page.

-PrerequisitesYou must have Microsoft Visual Studio 2010 installed to apply this hotfix.
+PrerequisitesYou must have Visual Studio 2008 Service Pack 1 (SP1) installed to apply this hotfix.